ptrdom/scripted-sbt-sources/README.md

 # scripted-sbt-sources

-scripted-sbt-sources is a sbt plugin for sbt plugins, which enables better modularisation of `scripted` tests to allow for easier maintenance and clearer presentation of plugin usage examples.
+scripted-sbt-sources is a sbt plugin for sbt plugins, it adds improved modularisation of `scripted` tests to assist with easier maintenance and clearer presentation of plugin usage examples.

 ## Motivation